sababado/CircularView/README.md

 ##Developer Hints
 * Every property that can be customized on a `CircularViewObject` can also be customized on a `Marker` object.
 A `Marker` object extends from a `CircularViewObject`.
 The former is used as a smaller object that floats around the center object.
 The center object is a `CircularViewObject`.
+* By default, markers are drawn in the order that they're created; meaning if markers overlap then the first marker will be partially covered by the next marker.
+An option can be set to draw the highlighted marker on top of the markers next to it with `circularView.setDrawHighlightedMarkerOnTop(true);`.
+The flag is false by default.